django-cms/docs/docs/reference/templatetags.rst

     When used in this manner, the placeholder will not be displayed for editing when the CMS is in edit mode.

+See :ref:`placeholders_outside_cms` or
+:class:`~cms.models.fields.PlaceholderRelationField` on how to get a specific placeholder instance.

 ..  templatetag:: render_uncached_placeholder